angular/universal-starter/README.md

 # Angular 2 Universal Starter

-A minimal Angular 2 starter for Universal JavaScript using TypeScript and Webpack
+A minimal Angular 2 starter for Universal JavaScript using TypeScript and SystemJS

 > If you're looking for the repo from the AngularConnect talk look in the [angular-connect branch](https://github.com/angular/universal-starter/tree/angular-connect)
 > If you're looking for a Webpack version of the repo look in the [master branch](https://github.com/angular/universal-starter/)